Top 5 4th Quarter Trades of EV - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were EVERMAY WEALTH MANAGEMENT LLC’s top five trades of the quarter.
+According to GuruFocus data, these were EVERETT HARRIS & CO /CA/’s top five trades of the quarter.

-EVERMAY WEALTH MANAGEMENT LLC reduced their investment in ARCA:MINT by 200,245 shares.
-The trade had a 3.93% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $98.34.
+EVERETT HARRIS & CO /CA/ reduced their investment in NAS:AAPL by 93,993 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, EVERMAY WEALTH MANAGEMENT LLC bought 140,945 shares of NAS:IBTD for a total holding of 305,602.
-The trade had a 0.71% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.58.
+During the quarter, EVERETT HARRIS & CO /CA/ bought 7 shares of NYSE:BRK.A for a total holding of 1,427.
+The trade had a 0.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $448762.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.